Charm of Finches

-Charm of Finches are an Australian duo consisting of Mabel and Ivy Windred-Wornes.
+Charm of Finches are an Australian duo consisting of Mabel and Ivy Windred-Wornes, who are sisters.
 The duo say "We write contemporary folk songs inspired by our personal experiences of love, grief and nature.
 We like to describe our music as contemporary chamber folk."

 Background

 Mabel and Ivy Windred-Wornes grew up in the Melbourne suburb of Northcote.
 As kids they listened to a lot of folk music around the house such as Americana and Appalachian mountain music as well as English and Celtic folk tunes.
 At the ages of eight and eleven, they busked outside of the local vegetable shop and played songs by First Aid Kit.

 They went to Steiner School and took up learning stringed instruments (violin and cello), when they were eight years old.
-Mabel later taught herself how to play guitar and they started writing songs together.
+Mabel later taught herself how to play the guitar while Ivy took up piano and they started writing songs together.

 Musical career

 In 2014, at ages eleven and fourteen, the duo made their debut EP as part of a school project.
 Their friend Michael Johnson heard the songs and offered to record them in his home studio with Evripedes Evripidou and it became Home.
 In 2015, they won the Darebin Music Feast Songwriters’ Award.

-In July 2016, the duo released their debut album, which was praised by Paul Gough of Radio National's Inside Sleeve as "stunning new folk".
+In July 2016, the duo released their debut album, which was praised by Paul Gough of Radio National's Inside Sleeve program as "stunning new folk".

-In 2019, they released their second studio album Your Company.
+In 2019, they released their second studio album, Your Company.

 At the start of 2020 they showcased at the Folk Alliance International Conference in New Orleans, US.
 They were one of 96 artists selected worldwide to participate in the first Global Music Match.
 Their album Your Company won Folk/Singer-Songwriter at the Independent Music Awards of 2020.

-In January 2021, it was announced that they duo had signed to New York label AntiFragile.
+In January 2021, it was announced that they duo had signed to the New York label AntiFragile.
 AntiFragile's Tom Sarig said "I'm overjoyed to have signed Charm of Finches to AntiFragile Music, and we are so looking forward to releasing their next album in 2021."

-In August 2021, they released "Canyon", the lead single from their third studio album Wonderful Oblivion, released on 22 October 2021.
+In August 2021, they released "Canyon", the lead single from their third studio album, Wonderful Oblivion, released on 22 October 2021.

+Their fourth studio album, Marlinchen in the Snow was released in April 2024.